BalaRajendran/deltax-assessment/README.md

 # Deltax-assessment

+Deployed Link
+<a target="_blank" href="https://deltax-assessment.herokuapp.com">https://deltax-assessment.herokuapp.com</a>

 To Run this project
-For this Assessment I'm using MERN stack and frontend is designed with Material UI **<h2>First Install node_modules</h2>**
+For this Assessment I'm using MERN stack and frontend is designed with Material UI.
+And my File struture In my client folder all the front end codes are there and in the root folder server code is placed.

+**<h2>First Install node_modules</h2>**

 **In the root folder**<br>